- Job Title: Doctoral Internship in Health Service Psychology

 - Direct Supervisor: Administrative Supervisor, Clinical Supervisor

-The clinic offers an Internship in Couples and Family Psychology with application for provisional membership with APPIC.
-The placement starts in September each year and requires a full-time, year-long commitment.
+Lorenz offers a Doctoral Internship in Health Service Psychology.
+The placement starts in late August each year and requires a full-time, year-long commitment.
 Interns function in an applied, clinical role and receive structured training in the provision of direct client contact with contextually-informed psychotherapy, psychological assessment, and supervision.
 Interns present at the clinic’s grand rounds and provide a limited number of didactics in the larger training program.

-The internship features a rich invited speaker series, monthly grand rounds, and regular case consultation in addition to seminars in systems, couples therapy, assessment, and clinical supervision.
+The internship features a rich invited speaker series, monthly grand rounds, and regular case consultation in addition to professional development, assessment, and clinical supervision.

-This position is open to graduate student clinicians in their final year of study seeking their psychology internship and a speciality in Couple and Family Psychology within a structured and vibrant clinical training program.
-The internship is a unique position that involves a graduate-level clinical fellow functioning in an applied clinical role as a Mental Health Practitioner within the clinic’s training program.
+This position is open to graduate student clinicians in their final year of study seeking their doctoral internship within a structured and vibrant clinical training program.
+The internship is a unique position that involves a graduate-level clinical intern functioning in an applied clinical role as a clinical trainee within the clinic’s training program.
 The position is designed to be a one-year, 2000-hour, temporary, full-time training placement for trainees enrolled in a doctoral degree program in psychology in their final year of study.

 Job duties include but are not limited to:

 - Carrying psychotherapy and assessment caseload as defined by clinic

 - Ability and availability to meet clients during times that work for them (typically at least 2 later evenings per week)

 - Ability to work a 5-day workweek and offer appointment times that work for clients

 - Ability to provide clinical services to a wide variety of populations (i.e., ages, populations, diagnoses, etc.) under clinical supervision